In this post, we addressed what sperm was called in ancient Greece, the origin of sperm and some ancient interesting facts of sperm you should know.

 Ancient Greece And Sperm

-In Ancient Greece, Aristotle wrote on semen importance.
+In Ancient Greece, Aristotle wrote about semen’s importance.
 He said there is a link between blood and semen.
 He believed that blood produced semen using body heat.
+A very fascinating fact about sperm

-Aristotle said only male can ejaculate semen since the males alone have the body heat that could convert semen from blood.
-He also said there is a direct connection between food , sperm and semen.
+Aristotle said only males can ejaculate semen since the males alone have the body heat that could convert semen from blood.
+He also said there is a direct connection between food, sperm, and semen.
 He has this belief that engaging in sexual activity too early could mean a loss of semen and a loss of valuable and much-needed nourishment.
-He suggested that male should engage in sexual activity when they have reached a certain age.
+He suggested that males should engage in sexual activity when they have reached a certain age.